 Selection Process

 Another medical school which may accept applicants with low UCAT scores is Exeter.
-It allocates 75% of its weighting to academic results and 25% to UCAT scores.
-This allows strong academic performance to offset a lower UCAT result.
+Although the UCAT is used as part of the selection for interview, strong academic performance at A Level will be enough to offset a lower UCAT result.

 Key Tip